 Abstract Preparation Guide

-Students, faculty, and staff are invited to present some aspect of their scholarly and creative work at the symposium through oral presentations, poster displays, exhibitions, panels, or performances.
+Students are invited to present some aspect of their scholarly and creative work at the symposium through oral presentations, poster displays, exhibitions, panels, or performances.

 The title should inform the reader about content and stimulate interest in the presentation.